Course Information

 Key topics covered

-Information security fundamentals and the mindset of a certified ethical hacker
+Information security fundamentals and the mindset of an ethical hacker

 Footprinting, reconnaissance, and ethical hacking reconnaissance tools